Don Cupitt: Biography

 Cupitt came to the British public's attention in 1984 with his BBC television series The Sea of Faith, in which orthodox Christian beliefs were challenged.
 The series took its title from Matthew Arnold's poem Dover Beach, which reflected on the decline of faith.
-Cupitt is currently a key figure in the Sea of Faith Network, a group of spiritual "explorers" (based in the United Kingdom, New Zealand and Australia) who share Cupitt's concerns.
-Prompted by the series, Giles Fraser sought a meeting with Cupitt, which led Fraser from atheism into the church.
+Cupitt was a key figure in the Sea of Faith Network, a group of spiritual "explorers" (based in the United Kingdom, New Zealand and Australia) who shared Cupitt's concerns.
+Prompted by the series, Giles Fraser sought a meeting with Cupitt, which led Fraser from atheism to Christian faith and ordination in the Church of England.

-Since he began writing in 1971, Cupitt's views have continued to evolve and change.
-In his early books such as Taking Leave of God and The Sea of Faith Cupitt talks of God alone as non-real, but by the end of the 1980s he moved into postmodernism, describing his position as empty radical humanism: that is, there is nothing but our language, our world, and the meanings, truths and interpretations that we have generated.
-Everything is non-real, including God.
+After he began writing in 1971, Cupitt's views continued to evolve and change.
+In his early books such as Taking Leave of God and The Sea of Faith Cupitt spoke of God alone as non-real, but by the end of the 1980s, he moved into postmodernism, describing his position as "empty radical humanism": that is, "[T]here is nothing but our language, our world, and the meanings, truths and interpretations that we have generated.
+Everything is non-real, including God".

-In his writings Cupitt sometimes describes himself as Christian non-realist, by which he means that he follows certain spiritual practices and attempts to live by ethical standards traditionally associated with Christianity but without believing in the actual existence of the underlying metaphysical entities (such as "Christ" and "God").
-He calls this way of being a non-realist Christian "solar living".
+In his writings, Cupitt sometimes described himself as a Christian non-realist, meaning that he followed certain spiritual practices and attempted to live by ethical standards traditionally associated with Christianity but without believing in the actual existence of the underlying metaphysical entities (such as "Christ" and "God").
+He termed this way of being a non-realist Christian "solar living".

+Cupitt married Susan Day in 1963 and the couple had three children.
+He died at Addenbrooke's Hospital in Cambridge following a short illness on 18 January 2025, at the age of 90.

 Quotations

 Cupitt has an entry in the 8th edition of The Oxford Dictionary of Quotations: "Christmas is the Disneyfication of Christianity."

+"I take the idea of God as something like a guiding spiritual ideal that you use to orientate your life by, God is our values, God symbolises the goal of spiritual life.”